 In addition to base fluids, the other major chemical constituents of lubricants are the additives.
-Additive descriptions used to categorise lubricants are based upon certain performance properties that the additives impart upon the lubricant formula.
-While they will not be discussed in detail in this article, a few of those used to categorise lubricants are unadditised, rust and oxidation (R&O), anti-wear (AW), extreme pressure (EP), detergent inhibitor (DI) and dispersant.
+Additive descriptions are used to categorize lubricants are based upon certain performance properties the additives impart upon the lubricant formula.
+While they will not be discussed in detail in this paper, a few of those used to categorize lubricants are unadditized, rust and oxidation (R&O), anti-wear (AW), extreme pressure (EP), detergent inhibitor (DI) and dispersant.